krobelus/rate-experiments/README.md

 \paragraph{Backwards Checking} During search, SAT solvers cannot know which learned clauses are useful in a proof, so they add all of them as lemmas.
 This means that many lemmas might not be necessary in a proof of unsatisfiability.
-To avoid checking superfluous lemmas, the proof is checked backwards --- starting from the empty clause, only lemmas that are transitively necessary to derive that empty clause are checked [@Heule_2013].

-This can be done using two passes over the proof: a forward pass performing unit propagation [@RebolaCruz2018] until the empty clause is derived, and a backward pass that checks lemmas as required.

-A formula in CNF can be regarded as a multiset of clauses.
-An *unsatisfiable core*, for short *core* is an unsatisfiable subset of an unsatisfiable formula.
-With backwards checking, a core is eventually computed like this: whenever the empty clause is derived as part of some redundancy check, conflict analysis adds to the core all clauses that were required to do so.
-This is done through a depth-first search in the graph induced by the reason
-clauses: starting from the clause that was falsified, the clause is added to the core and, for each of its literals $l$, the same is done recursively for the reason for $\overline{l}$.

-Starting from the empty clause that finishes the proof, only lemmas that are already in the core are checked.
-Other clauses and lemmas do not influence the unsatisfiability result and are virtually dropped from the proof.
+*Backwards checking* [@Heule_2013] avoids checking superfluous lemmas by only checking *core* lemmas --- lemmas that are part of the *unsatisfiable core*, an unsatisfiable subset of an unsatisfiable formula.
+Starting from the falsified clause, the proof is traversed backwards.
+Initially, the falsified clause is added to the core.
+Each core lemma is checked.
+Every lemma that is used in a propagation sequence to derive some other lemma is added to the core as well.
+Clauses and lemmas that are not in the core do not influence the unsatisfiability result and are virtually dropped from the proof.
 Tools like `drat-trim` can output a *trimmed* proof that only contains core lemmas in DRAT or LRAT format.

-\if0
-Checking a lemma requires finding one or more conflicts via unit propagation.
-\fi

-The trail is a mutable data structure that corresponds to the shared UP-model of the accumulated formula at each proof step.
-After adding or deleting a clause, the shared UP-model changes and the trail is modified accordingly: In the forward pass, an introduction instruction may cause the shared UP-model to grow due to new propagation, while a deletion instruction may cause the shared UP-model to shrink which means that some literals will be removed from the trail.
-Doing this modification is arguably more efficient than computing the shared UP-model from scratch.
-On the other hand, the backward pass traverses the proof in reverse order and executes the inverse of each proof step, that is, a clause introduction in the backward pass deletes that clause from the formula, while a clause deletion in the backward pass re-introduces the deleted clause.
-To make the trail correspond to the shared UP-model, in the backward pass before each proof step the modification that was done in the forward pass after this step needs to be reverted.
-This ensures that when some lemma is processed the trail is the same during forward and backward pass.
+To check an inference the checker needs to compute the shared UP-model of the accumulated formula.
+This is stored in the trail.
+Instead of recomputing the shared UP-model from scratch at each proof step, the trail is modified
+incrementally: whenever a clause is added to the formula, propagation adds the missing literals to the trail.
+When a reason clause is deleted, some literals may be removed.

+Backwards checking can be implemented using two passes over the proof: a forward pass that merely performs unit propagation after each proof step [@RebolaCruz2018] until some clause is falsified, and a backward pass that checks lemmas as required.
+The forward pass enables the checker to record the state of the trail at each proof step and efficiently restore it during the backward pass.
+If there are no deletions of unique reason clauses, the shared UP-model grows monotonically, and the trail can be restored by simply truncating it.

 \paragraph{Core-first Unit Propagation} To keep the core small and reduce checking costs, core-first unit propagation was introduced [@Heule_2013].